francisco-camargo/dev-workflow/src/aws/aws_cli/README.md

 When accessing resources via `boto3`, credentials are needed.
 [Here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) is how `boto3` determines which credentials profile is used.
 [Here ](https://stackoverflow.com/questions/33378422/how-to-choose-an-aws-profile-when-using-boto3-to-connect-to-cloudfront)are some code examples of setting the profile, note that some of these answers have outdated syntax.

+2024-01-12 I onboarded someone to AWS and they were able to use `boto3` to pull data from S3 without having to set up credentials.
+I suspect it depends on how the AWS account was set up.

 # Summary

 Currently I have three places of interest where a "profile" needs to be specified.